Clarity-Digital-Twin/brain-go-brrr/docs/01-architecture/AUTOREJECT_TDD_IMPLEMENTATION_PLAN.md

 # 🚀 AUTOREJECT TDD IMPLEMENTATION PLAN

+**NOTE**: This is a planning document for enhanced AutoReject integration.
+Basic AutoReject is already working in production via `infra/adapters/autoreject_adapter.py`.

-## 🎯 MISSION: INTEGRATE AUTOREJECT INTO EEGPT TRAINING PIPELINE
+## 🎯 MISSION: ENHANCE AUTOREJECT FOR EEGPT TRAINING PIPELINE

-Despite significant architectural challenges, we CAN make this work with creative solutions.
-This document outlines a comprehensive TDD approach to integrate AutoReject while maintaining performance.
+This document outlines a comprehensive TDD approach for advanced AutoReject features beyond the current working implementation.

 ## 📊 CURRENT SITUATION ANALYSIS